abbas5253/emotion-detector-youbotics/README.md

 4. preprocess.py - This is used for preprocessing the input frame

 ### Running the project
 1. Ensure that you are in the project home directory.
-Create the machine learning model by running below command -
+Create the machine learning model by running below command.
 ```
 python model.py
 ```